leela-zero/leela-zero/README.md

 ### Supervised learning with TensorFlow

-Assuming you have a working TensorFlow installation:
+This requires a working installation of TensorFlow 1.4 or later:

     src/leelaz -w weights.txt
     dump_supervised bigsgf.sgf train.out